openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The `sub` (subject) Claim value is either the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim or a Decentralized Identifier.
 1. When the `sub` Claim value is the base64url encoded representation of the thumbprint, a `sub_jwk` Claim is present, with its value being the public key used to check the signature of the ID Token.

-The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the JWK Thumbprint Subject Syntax type is used (with line wraps within values for display purposes only):
+The following is a non-normative example of a base64url decoded Self-Issued ID Token body when the JWK Thumbprint Subject Syntax Type is used (with line wraps within values for display purposes only):

 ```json
 {